-- (1) Mr. Bertram held the position of Chief Executive Officer throughout 2013 and 2014.
+- (1) Mr. Bertram was Chief Executive Officer in 2014.
 Effective January 1, 2015, he ceased to be Chief Executive Officer and was appointed Executive Chair.
-Mr. Smith held the position of President and Chief Operating Officer throughout 2013 and 2014.
+Mr. Smith held the position of President and Chief Operating Officer in 2014.
 Effective January 1, 2015, he was appointed President and Chief Executive Officer.
-Mr. Kroeker held the position of Vice President, Chief Financial Officer throughout 2013 and 2014 and was appointed Senior Vice President, Chief Financial Officer effective February 3, 2015.
-Mr. Lock was Senior Vice President, Liquids Business Unit until July 2013, at which time he was appointed Senior Vice President, Gathering and Processing Business Unit.
-Mr. Setoguchi was appointed Senior Vice President, Liquids Business Unit on April 3, 2014. - (2) The \$340,000 base salary reported for Mr. Setoguchi is an annualized amount.
+Mr. Kroeker held the position of Vice President, Chief Financial Officer in 2014 and was appointed Senior Vice President, Chief Financial Officer effective February 3, 2015.
+Mr. Setoguchi rejoined Keyera and was appointed Senior Vice President, Liquids Business Unit on April 3, 2014. - (2) The \$340,000 base salary reported for Mr. Setoguchi is an annualized amount.
 The actual base salary paid to Mr. Setoguchi in 2014 was \$252,424, reflecting the fact that he joined Keyera in April 2014.